oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/model.md

 - Model file - A declarative definition of the domain configuration.
 - Variable file - A property file that maps names to values.
 These names can be referenced from the model file to allow a model to be used across environments by applying the variable file for a particular environment to the model.
 - Archive file - A ZIP file containing application binaries and other files and directories needed to run the domain.

-For more information about WebLogic Deploy Tooling models, see [Metadata Model](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/) and [Archive File](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/) in the WebLogic Deploy Tooling documentation.
+For more information about WebLogic Deploy Tooling models, see [Metadata Model](https://oracle.github.io/weblogic-deploy-tooling/concepts/model/) and [Archive File](https://oracle.github.io/weblogic-deploy-tooling/concepts/archive/) in the
+WebLogic Deploy Tooling documentation.

 ### Design View
-The `Design View` is provided through integration with the [WebLogic Remote Console](https://github.com/oracle/weblogic-remote-console/releases).
-For version details, see [Prerequisites]({{< relref "/setup/prerequisites.md" >}}).
-Upon first access, provide the location of the
-Remote Console installation directory, then click **Start WebLogic Remote Console**.

 Use the Model `Design View` pages to create or edit your WDT model files.
-For reference, see [WDT Model Files](https://oracle.github.io/weblogic-remote-console/userguide/providers/wdt-model/) in the Remote Console documentation.
-In addition, use the Help (?) icon to the left of each field to access summary and detailed help for the field.
-Or, click the ? icon in the top right of the content pane to toggle the view of the reference information for all of the fields displayed on the page.
+Most attributes have a help message attached to the field, which typically requires clicking on the control to display it.

 The WDT model files that you configure will be reflected in the `Code View`.
-Using the Model `Design View` pages, if you select the "circle/arrow" icon beside a field, a dialog appears with the option of setting the field to a variable.
+Using the Model `Design View` pages, if you select the "three dots" icon beside a field, a dialog appears with the option of setting the field to a variable, removing the field from the model, and various other context-sensitive actions, where appropriate.
 The variable will show up in both the model and the variables editor on the `Code View` page.
 Likewise, when adding an application, you supply the path to the EAR, WAR, or JAR file (or directory); that path will be put in the archive editor on the `Code View` page.

-Note that if you create a new model using the `Design View` pages, then the `Design View` will insert the `AdminUserName` and `AdminPassword` fields into the `domainInfo` section of the model with their values set to variables whose values you will need to provide.
-This is intended to help you create a domain with all of the required fields.

 ### Code View
 Using an IDE-like layout, the `Code View` provides editor panes for editing the model, variables, and archive files,